 Osteoarthritis (O.A) of the knee can be a painful condition.
 Most often the medial side (inside) of the knee is affected.
-Osteoarthritis also described as 'wear and tear' of the joint.
+Osteoarthritis can also described as 'wear and tear' of the joint.
+It is something that is very common and knee arthritis can be easily managed with exercise.
+By moving the knee joint and strengthening the muscles around the knee you can improve the health of the joint and reduce pain.

 We grade O.A changes from 1-4.
-Grade 1 are minor changes and grade 4 are severe changes.
+Grade 1 are minor changes and grade 4 are more advanced changes.
 Although x-ray changes don't always correlate to patients symptoms, I have met people with grade 4 changes that have very little pain.

 Here are three quad strengthening exercises you can do at home to build the strength around the knee joint if you have arthritis.
 These exercises will reduce pain and improve your knee function.
 Repeat each exercise 10 times, hold each for 10 seconds, twice per day.